media-item { --scroll-animation-mode: animation; }

 Medusa Offspace VZW Michel Zwabstraat 20 (7) 1080 Sint-Jans-Molenbeek registration number 0787.962.276 RPR Brussel

 What surpasses the bittersweet boredom of long car rides as a child?
 The limbo of it felt endless, yet we soon learned that destinations like home would always come eventually.
-Birthdays, too, marked such arrivals.
-On birthdays, we understood what it meant to arrive at those celebrated numbers through which adults measure life.
-Age instantiates growing up as a calculable system.
-But like all structures and systems, the numbered clarity offered by age also stands as a gatekeeper, barring entry from toys, PG-13 movies, or bedtimes deemed “not yet for you.”
-To turn six, ten, or thirteen is to encounter the bureaucracies of becoming; the systems, rules, hierarchies and orders that script who we are, or allowed to be.
+Birthdays, too, mark arrivals.
+On our earliest birthdays in life, we learned what it means to arrive at those celebrated numbers through which adults measure life.
+Age, in its convention, translates our elusive experience of growing up, a continuum of change, into a rigid system of numerical order, from 0 to 99+.
+But like all systems, its clarity conceals its own exclusions.
+Until the age of adulthood, every number is a gatekeeper, denying entry to toys, age-rated movies or bedtimes deemed “not yet for you.”
+To turn six, ten, or thirteen is to encounter the bureaucracies of becoming.
+The rules, hierarchies and orders that script who we are, or permitted to be.